-The Title IX Coordinator, in consultation with the Provost, appoints the Pool,29 which acts with independence and impartiality.
+The Title IX Coordinator, in consultation with the Provost, appoints the Pool, which acts with independence and impartiality.
+This does not preclude Lackawanna College from having all members of the Pool go through an application and/or interview/selection process.
 Although members of the Pool are typically trained in a variety of skill sets and can rotate amongst the different roles listed above in different complaints, Lackawanna College can also designate permanent roles for individuals in the Pool, using others as substitutes or to provide greater depth of experience when necessary.
 This process of role assignment may be the result of particular skills, aptitudes, or talents identified in members of the Pool that make them best suited to particular roles.

 C. Pool Member Training